hexian000/neosocksd/API.md

 **Description**

 Run Lua code on another neosocksd and take one string back.
+Note that rpcall is not very fast as it is designed to work on the control plane.

 Tip: the utility `marshal` and `unmarshal` in `libruleset.lua` is useful if you want to marshal multiple values / tables.